kgalliher/kg-projects/README.md

 # kg-geodata
-My scripts collected during my time as a Geodata Analyst.
+Scripts and  classes written during my time as a Geodata Analyst.
 Contains SDE Geodatabase and database specific queries and functionality.

 ###Python:
 Using Arcpy, Pyodbc and Cx_Oracle packages.